Talking with Kids about Sex:

 Join Anya Manes, educator and parent coach, as she walks you through what conversations to have with your child and when.

 - Examine what you want for your child and what’s getting in the way of talking about sex

 - Learn what topics to discuss with your child and when they are developmentally appropriate

 - Create a plan to address the topics you haven’t yet discussed with your child

 Anya coaches parents to become the mentor and amazing parent they’ve always wanted to be for their kids.
 By transforming and opening the communication between parents and their children, Anya helps parents have deep and connected conversations about anything.
 Anya’s specialty is helping parents talk with their kids about sex, to ensure that their kids have safe and healthy sexual relationships from the start.

-She has come to this work after healing her own wounds around sexual abuse, teaching high-school science for over a decade (including the reproductive system, fielding all her student’s questions!), completing her masters coursework in Education, graduating from the Interchange Counseling Institute’s year-long training program, and starting her own family.
+She has come to this work after healing her own wounds around sexual abuse, teaching high-school science for over a decade (including the reproductive system, fielding all her student’s questions!), completing her masters coursework in Education, graduating from the Interchange Counseling Institute’s training program, and starting her own family.